 OSHA requires employers to keep workplaces free from hazards that could cause serious injuries, including scissor lift tip overs.
 Failure to do so can result in hefty fines, prison time or both.
-Worse yet, the lack of adequate training could result the serious injury or even death of an employee.
+Worse yet, the lack of adequate training could result in a serious injury or the death of an employee.

 It’s the employer’s responsibility to make sure that anyone operating an aerial lift has been properly trained, evaluated and certified.
 The easiest, fastest and most affordable way to train aerial lift operators is through our online Aerial Lift Operator Training program.